Short Cake, Long Story.

-- Beat the egg, Greek yogurt, and vanilla until smooth.
+- Heat oven to 350°F. Beat the egg, Greek yogurt, and vanilla until smooth.

-- Mix in the dry ingredients until a sticky dough forms, making sure all of the flour is distributed and no dry lumps are visible.
+- Whisk the dry ingredients, then add to the wet and mix until a sticky dough forms, making sure all of the flour is distributed and no dry lumps are visible.

 - Let cool completely to set.

 Berries and Greek Yogurt